Data protection

 Value: no information

-Purpose: This cookie stores the login request of Instagram app users.
+Purpose: This cookie stores the login request for users of the Instagram app.

 Name: rur